When it comes to content marketing, SEO, and link building, there are dozens of important elements in play.

 If your keyword is “link building service,” it would look like this:

-Using the example of “link building service,” partial match anchors would include:
+Using the example of “link building service,” partial match anchor text would include:

 Great link building service